Farzad-Fahiminia/1dv025-B2-The-Quiz/README.md

 # The quiz

+## How to start application
+1. Write 'npm install' in console window.
+2. Write 'npm start' in console window.
+3. Open any browser and enter URL 'http://localhost:8081/'.
+4. Play the quiz game.

 ## Introduction

 In this assignment, you will use asynchronous communication to create a quiz application.
 All questions are served to your application using HTTP in a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) way, and your application should send the users answers back to the server for validation.